RESOStandards/reso-certification-help/docs/providers.md

 The Performance View shows your server performance metrics.

-**Note:** You may opt-out of displaying your server metrics publicly.
-If opted-out, the performance metrics will be visible only to the provider, the customer and RESO admin staff.
-See Sending Notifications.
+**Note:** You may opt-out of displaying your server metrics publicly when notifying the customer.
+If opted-out, the performance metrics will be visible only to the the customer and RESO admin staff.

 ![image](https://user-images.githubusercontent.com/88680702/164076852-3baf895f-f22f-4507-811c-22ede6c0916b.png)

+## Performance Metrics
 Performance is measured on:

 **Payload Size** - measures how much data was retrieved when sampling the selected resource.
 "All" represents the average across all resources found, measured in megabytes (MB).